( 37560 Reads)

 After reading this section, students will...

 Membranes define life.
 The cytoplasmic membrane immediately surrounds the inside of the cell and is perhaps the most conserved structure in living cells.
 Membranes are thin structures, measuring about 8 nm thick and every living thing on this planet has some type of membrane.
-They are the major barrier separating the inside of the cell from the outside and allow cells to selectively interact with their environment.
+They are the major barrier that separates the inside the cell from the outside and allow cells to selectively interact with their environment.
 Membranes are highly organized and asymmetric.
 This asymmetry comes from the fact that the membrane that faces the environment performs very different functions than does the side that faces the cytoplasm.
 Membranes are also dynamic, constantly adapting to changing environmental conditions.

 Figure 3.12.
 A model of a lipid bilayer.
 A space-filling representation of a lipid bilayer as developed by H. Heller et al. (J. Phys.
 Chem.
 1993.
 97:8343-60).